codehomework/url_shortener/README.md

-# URLShortener: A URL shortner in 4 hours
+# URLShortener: a Rails URL shortner in 4 hours
 Hello, and thank you for reviewing my homework assignment for the engineering team.
 I appreciate the opportunity to audition with you guys.

 No URL's were harmed in the making of this code. 😇